snipevx/snipevx.github.io/src/content/posts/dissecting-gremlin.md

 ![](./images/gremlin/s4.png)

 ### Analysis using dnSpy

+>[dnSpy](https://dnspy.org/) is a .NET debugger and decompiler — a powerful open-source tool used to inspect, debug, and modify .NET assemblies (like .dll and .exe files built on the .NET Framework or .NET Core).

 As we already know by running the file command, this malware is written in C# so we will be using dnSpy to analyze it further.